 Other diagnostic tests include:

-- Colonoscopy—One of the most effective ways to prevent colon cancer or detect it in the early and most treatable stages.
-Recommended for adults age 50 and older and in young people with a family history of colon cancer.
+- Colonoscopy—One of the most effective ways to prevent colorectal cancer or detect it in the early and most treatable stages.
+Recommended for adults age 50 and older and in young people with a family history of colorectal cancer.

 - Endoscopic retrograde cholangiopancreatography (ERCP)